 Debut: Chapter 553 (Manga), Episode 461 (Anime)

 The Sixth Division commander.
-He has eaten a Devil Fruit who gives him two pockets in his chin where he can store what he wants, like a huge hammer.
+He has eaten the Pocket-Pocket Fruit, a Devil Fruit who gives him two pockets in his chin where he can store what he wants, like a huge hammer.

 He's seen, along with the other commanders of the Whitebeard's pirates, at Marineford to save Ace.